Hong Kong student’s death fuels more anger against police

 The Hospital Authority said the 22-year-old male died Friday morning, but didn’t provide further details.
 The government expressed “great sorrow and regret” over Chow Tsz-Lok’s death and police said they will propose a public inquest.

-At the suburban garage where Chow fell, thousands waited in a long line to light candles and place white flowers and paper cranes at the spot where he fell.
+At the parking garage in the Tseung Kwan O district, thousands waited in a long line to light candles and place white flowers and paper cranes at the spot where Chow fell.
 Some hugged each other in tears.

-Others called for a city-wide strike and in some locations, protesters blocked roads and set street fires.
+There and in other areas, dozens of hard-core protesters later blocked roads, set street fires and vandalized subway stations.
+Riot police fired tear gas in at least two places.
+A police spokesman said an officer fired a warning shot in the sky after he was surrounded by protesters in one area.
+No one was injured.

 Earlier at lunchtime, about 1,000 masked protesters marched through the central business district chanting anti-police slogans.
 Dozens shouted abuse at several police officers, calling them “murderers.”

-Note: This story has been corrected to show that student was found unconscious.